frctl/fractal-docs/docs/guide/getting-started.md

 1. Create a view file within there called `<component-name>.hbs` (The `.hbs` extension is the extension for Handlebars templates, the view template engine that Fractal uses by default);
 1. Add a configuration file that contains some context data that we want to use to render the view template with. -->

-Obviously this isn't a very exciting component at this point, but there is ~@TODOLINK plenty more you can do~ once you've got to grips with the basics.
+Obviously this isn't a very exciting component at this point, but there is [plenty more you can do](./components) once you've got to grips with the basics.

 ### 4. Add a documentation index page